A Definitive List of Self Employment Tax Deductions

 Self employment tax includes the employer portion of Medicare and Social Security taxes.
 The IRS treats the ’employer’ portion of your self employment tax as a business tax.
 If you’re self employed you’re paying this portion of the tax yourself and it’s thus a self employment tax deduction.

 Meals when you’re traveling or entertaining clients are tax deductible.
 In addition, you can only deduct 50% of the total meal expenses from your self employed taxable income.
-This is an important self employment tax deduction that should not be overlooked.
+This is a self-employment tax deduction to track.
 It is often challenging to diligently track tax deductible meal expenses for the self employed.
 Therefore, we recommend using a convenient expense tracking app such as Falcon Expenses.
 Falcon Expenses automates the process of keeping track of expenses.
 For example, integrate your debit and credit card charges into Falcon Expenses.
 Then quickly categorize self employed tax write offs such as meal expenses with a the few taps of your finger.

 Business travel expenses include travel, lodging, meals, entertainment, etc. In this article we have described most of these self employed tax deductions for business travel aside from lodging and travel.
 For lodging and travel you can deduct the full amount of the expense.
 Travel includes travel made by train, plane, bus or car.
-For travel by personal car you deduct a certain amount per mile, or you use an itemized expense deduction method.
-Review the following article for more information on self employed tax deductions for business travel with use of your personal car, <insert article link here>.
+For travel by personal car, you deduct a certain amount per mile, or you use an itemized expense deduction method.
+Review the following article for more information on self employed tax deductions for business travel with use your personal car, How to Maximize Business Use Car Tax Deductions.

 Please review the following article for a detailed overview of business travel expense deductions for self employed, IRS Rules for Recording Business Expenses for Travel, Transportation, Meals and Entertainment.